 - From the style menu, I’m selecting L01, which also gives me a bright, low-contrast look.
 The last step for this photo is to use Tune Image again to blow out the highlights.
 I am selecting the Highlights and increasing it.
 That’s it.
 Compared to the original image.
 The edits now have partial color and a more storybook effect.
 The out of the sky and low contrast black and white.

-- The Noir filter is a black and white filter.
+- Mastering Noir: the Noir filter is a black and white filter.
 But the image processing is very different from the basic black and white filter in Snapseed. the star of Noir is the Wash parameter.
 Which achieves the washed-out, nostalgic look of a black and white print.
 It overprocessed in the darkroom.